vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 The data model mainly follows a star-schema approach, with **Dim_Date** as the central time dimension connected to all financial fact tables.

-Product, channel, customer, and country dimensions are used mainly for revenue and geographic analysis.
+Product, channel, customer, and country fields are used mainly for revenue and geographic analysis.
 Financial statement tables such as expense, balance sheet, cash flow, budget, and AR/AP are analyzed through their own reporting line fields, such as cost group, line item, cash flow line, budget line, and aging bucket.

 The relationship view below shows how dimension tables connect to the main fact tables in Power BI.